MrAlvin/van-e-relay/README.md

 So far this collection of PCBs consists of
  - Version C3
     - 104 x 80 mm PCB - 114 x 80 mm Envelope
- - Version C3-F
-    - a fuse on the PCB - for each channel
-    - 104x 80 mm PCB - 114 x 80 mm Envelope
  - Version C4
     - dual MOSFETs - for each channel
     - 100 x 84 mm PCB - 100 x 84 mm Envelope